 Obviously, these suggestions aren't especially complicated.
 At their heart, they're simply expressions of your dedication to go the distance.
 Husbands and wives who have made a journey of many years together know that theirs is a marriage of more than mere pleasure or convenience; it's a commitment in which divorce has never been considered an option.

-If you need some help applying these ideas to your marriage, or would simply like to discuss your concerns at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling department.
+If you need some help applying these ideas to your marriage, or would simply like to discuss your concerns at greater length, we'd like to invite you to call Focus on the Family's Counseling department.
 They can also provide you with a list of qualified, licensed Christian marriage and family therapists practicing in your local area.
 It would be their pleasure to assist you in any way they can.

 Clues to Discovering Your Spouse's Love Language: Dr. Gary Chapman explains keys to understanding your spouse's love language.